Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: Abstract

 \section{Abstract}

-Algebras related to finite bijective or idempotent left non-degenerate solutions $(X,r)$ of the Yang--Baxter equation have been intensively studied.
-These are the monoid algebras $K[M(X,r)]$ and $K[A(X,r)]$, over a field $K$, of its structure monoid $M(X,r)$ and left derived structure monoid $A(X,r)$, which have quadratic defining relations.

-In this paper we deal with arbitrary finite left non-degenerate solutions $(X,r)$.
-Via divisibility by generators, i.e., the elements of $X$, we construct an ideal chain in $M(X,r)$ that has very strong algebraic structural properties on its Rees factors.
-This allows to obtain characterizations of when the algebras $K[M(X,r)]$ and $K[A(X,r)]$ are left or right Noetherian.
-Intricate relationships between ring-theoretical and homological properties of these algebras and properties of the solution $(X,r)$ are proven, which extends known results on bijective non-degenerate solutions.
+Quadratic algebras related to some classes of finite left non-degenerate solutions $(X,r)$ of the Yang--Baxter equation have been intensively studied since they are the associative ring-theoretical tool to study solutions.
+These are the monoid algebras $K[M(X,r)]$ and $K[A(X,r)]$, over a field $K$, of its structure monoid $M(X,r)$ and left derived structure monoid $A(X,r)$.
+In case $r$ is bijective (and thus also right non-degenerate) it is known that these algebras are representable (hence PI), left and right Noetherian and have finite Gelfand--Kirillov dimension.
+Moreover, such algebras are domains (or equivalently prime) if and only if they have finite global dimension, which also is equivalent to $r$ being an involutive map.\\ In this paper we deal with structure algebras of arbitrary finite left non-degenerate solutions $(X,r)$, except for the last section.
+If $(X,r)$ satisfies additional conditions, such as being bijective, idempotent or left derived, it has been shown in a series of papers that $K[M(X,r)]$ is left Noetherian.
+In the first part of the paper we show that the algebra $K[M(X,r)]$ always is left Noetherian.
+Via divisibility by generators, we construct an ideal chain in $M(X,r)$ that has very strong algebraic structural properties on its Rees factors.
+This allows to obtain characterizations of when the algebras $K[M(X,r)]$ and $K[A(X,r)]$ are right Noetherian.
+Intricate relationships between ring-theoretical and homological properties of these algebras and properties of the solution $(X,r)$ are proven.
 Furthermore, we describe the cancellative congruences of $A(X,r)$ and $M(X,r)$ as well as the prime spectrum of $K[A(X,r)]$.
-This then leads to an explicit formula for the Gelfand--Kirillov dimension of $K[M(X,r)]$ in terms of the number of orbits in $X$ under actions of certain finite monoids derived from $(X,r)$.
-It is also shown that the former coincides with the classical Krull dimension of $K[M(X,r)]$ in case the algebra $K[M(X,r)]$ is left or right Noetherian.
+This then leads to an explicit formula for the Gelfand--Kirillov dimension of $K[M(X,r)]$ and it equals the classical Krull dimension.
 Finally, we obtain the first structural results for a class of finite degenerate solutions $(X,r)$ of the form $r(x,y)=(\lambda_x(y),\rho(y))$ by showing that structure algebras of such solution are always right Noetherian.